alexstrong76/alex-strong/README.md

 - Developing **synthetic labor market and compliance datasets** for open policy research
 - Applying **machine learning** and causal inference to economic and social data
 - Building reproducible workflows for policy analytics and visualization
-- Expanding public-facing resources on **applied econometrics and data ethics**
+- Expanding public-facing resources on **applied econometrics and operational time series work**

 ---